data-catering/insta-infra/README.md

 make build-ui

 # Or build manually
-cd cmd/instaui
-wails build
+make build-web
 ```

-The built application will be available in the `cmd/instaui/build/bin/` directory.
+The built application will be available as `./insta` in the project root.

 ### Using the Web UI